benhutchins/docker-mediawiki/README.md

  - `benhutchins/mediawiki:latest` (currently uses `1.25.2`)
  - `benhutchins/mediawiki:postgres` (currently uses `1.25.2`, and installs the `postgres` php module)

+To use one of these pre-built containers, simply specify the tag as part of the `docker run` command:

+    docker run --name some-mediawiki --link some-postgres:postgres -v /local/data/path:/data:rw -d benhutchins/mediawiki:postgres

 ## Docker Compose

 To run with [Docker Compose](https://docs.docker.com/compose/install/), you'll need to clone this repository and run: